PE1MUD/Digital-Baseband-ESP32/README.md

 #define DISABLE_ALL_LIBRARY_WARNINGS
 ---------------------------------------------------------------------------------------
 Configuring Arduino for the ESP32 that is in use:

+This version needs Espressif esp32 library version 2.0.17.
+The more recent (3.x.x) versions have slight changes in the hardware timer functions and won't work.

 Tools->Boards-> (search for) esp32 -> "ESP32 Dev Module" and select this.